 This chapter describes the procedure for installing the RRU.
-The RRU can be installed on a pole, U-steel, angle steel, wall, or an IFS06.
 The procedure for installing the RRU varies depending on installation options.

 8.1 Mounting Kits for an RRU

 This section describes the bracket assembly and the attachment plate for an RRU.